atariage-community/savekey-allocation-list/README.md

 ## Validation

-Validation is handled automatically by GitHub Actions, so contributors normally do not need to run anything locally.
+Validation is handled automatically by GitHub Actions for every pull request.

-If you do want to validate the file locally, Python 3 and PyYAML are required:
+If you want to validate your changes locally before pushing, Python 3 and PyYAML are required:

 ```sh
 python -m pip install -r requirements.txt